end2endzone/protobuf-pbop-plugin/INSTALL.md

 The following steps show how to install the application:

-1) Download the source code from an existing [tags](http://github.com/end2endzone/protobuf-pipe-plugin/tags) and extract the content to a local directory (for example `c:\projects\protobuf-pipe-plugin`).
+1) Download the source code from an existing [tags](http://github.com/end2endzone/protobuf-pbop-plugin/tags) and extract the content to a local directory (for example `c:\projects\protobuf-pbop-plugin`).

 2) Build the source code according to the [Build Steps](#build-steps) instructions specified in this document.